MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/package-identity-overview.md

 # An overview of Package Identity in Windows apps

-**Package identity** is a unique identifier across Windows and the Microsoft Store.
+**Package identity** is a unique identifier across space and time.
 Just as your DNA uniquely identifies you, package identity uniquely identifies a package.

-No two packages with different bits have the same identity.
+A package has an associated set of bits (files etc).
+No two packages have the same identity, and any changes to the bits associated with a package requires a different identity.

 ## What is package identity?